Class TCastleApplicationProperties

 Description

-Events and properties of the Castle Game Engine application, usually accessed through the ApplicationProperties singleton.
+Events and properties of each Castle Game Engine application, always accessed through the ApplicationProperties singleton.

 Hierarchy